tsenying/CarND-Vehicle-Detection/README.md

 #### Where will your pipeline likely fail?
 1. A sufficient training set is vital in providing correct classification.
 The small training set produced a trained classifier that was unable to detect white cars.
 Even the large training set appear skewed towards dark color cars and performed poorly on detecting white cars.

 2. Structured images such as railings and lane lines produced false positives.
+Non-car training images probably should be enhanced with lane images to avoid false positives.

 #### What could you do to make it more robust?